-As of December 31, 2014, of the 358 cases decided, 154 (128 by the tribunals and 26 by the ECP itself) have been dismissed on grounds of technical deficiencies, implying that the merits of the petitions were not adjudicated on.
-Forty-one petitions have been accepted; 25 dismissed due to non-prosecution; 30 dismissed as withdrawn and 106 dismissed after complete trial.
-The reasons for dismissal of 2 petitions are not known to FAFEN due to non-availability of their copies of orders despite continuous efforts to obtain them.
+Of the 385 cases, 155 have been dismissed on grounds of technical deficiencies, implying that the merits of the petitions were not adjudicated on.
+Forty-nine petitions have been accepted; 25 dismissed due to non-prosecution; 31 dismissed as withdrawn and 123 dismissed after complete trial.
+The reasons for dismissal of two petitions are not known to FAFEN due to non-availability of their copies of orders.

-With regards to the 41 petitions accepted, 10 were filed by independent candidates and eight each by PPPP and PML-N candidates.
-Meanwhile, none of the petitions filed by PTI have been accepted so far.
+With regards to the 49 petitions accepted, 11 were filed by independent candidates and 10 by PML-N members, followed by PPPP (nine), PTI (four) and ANP (four).
+In addition, two petitions each filed by JUI-F and PML-F have been accepted so far.

-Of the accepted petitions, 15 are against the returned candidates of PML-N, 10 petitions cite independent candidates as respondents, while three nominate returned candidates of PTI.
+On the other hand, 19accepted petitions are against the returned candidates of PML-N, 12 cite independent candidates as respondents, followed by nine petitions against PPPP, four against PTI and two against JUI-F.